 We’re not privy to the Bird family’s wills, but we can address your parents’ anxiety that the fruit of their lives’ work rather than secure a good standard of living for generations of their family in the future, goes to satisfy creditors’ claims especially as the circumstances of the debts were beyond the family’s control.

-There are statutory rules on to manage gifts to a bankrupt beneficiary, executors who fall foul of these rules face no end of bother.
+There are statutory rules on managing gifts to a bankrupt beneficiary, executors who fall foul of these rules face no end of bother.
 We’ll do well to remember a bankruptcy order prevents the bankrupt person from controlling their assets.
 A ‘trustee in bankruptcy’ controls their assets.
 The Insolvency Act 1986 authorises a trustee in bankruptcy to claim the assets of the bankrupt person until they’re discharged.
-This would include any gifts or inheritances has the right to receive.
+This would include any gifts or inheritances the bankrupt person has the right to receive.

 Handling a Bankrupt Beneficiary

 There are tested, tried and simple ways to handling a bankrupt beneficiary.
 Bear in mind that few can see far ahead when we, or our beneficiaries could run into financial trouble.
-Let us borrow a phrase from contemporary goings on.
-To be safe in from catching this virus, treat everyone as if they have it.
-And, to prevent its spread, behave as if you have it.
+Let us borrow a phrase from recent happenings.
+When covid was our greatest concern, to be safe from catching the virus, treat everyone as if they have it.
+That’s a roundabout way of saying ‘treat every beneficiary of every will as if they were already bankrupt’.

 In drafting our wills, if we want our wealth, be it modest or grand to serve our kith and kin rather than go to service some debt (or even divorce claim).
 We should all act as if our beneficiaries had the sword of financial ruin dangling over their heads – thus we should apply two prophylactics.